Winterflower/winterflower.github.io/_posts/2020-05-14-tell-me-your-secret-victoria.md

-would be horrified to admit this, but I used to be and still am very envious of the women (it's usually women dominating the modelling industry) who are paid for their appearance and se the standard for the rest of us, for whom keeping up with the demands of beauty is an unpaid fourth shift of exercise classes and meal planning.
+would be horrified to admit this, but I used to be and still am very envious of the women (it's usually women dominating the modelling industry) who are paid for their appearance and set the standard for the rest of us, for whom keeping up with the demands of beauty is an unpaid fourth shift of exercise classes and meal planning.